pglen/comlin64/README.md

     (Email address can be found on the GitHub Project page)

 Quick Start:

+    NOTE: Some of the 32 bit creation utilities are left over from the previous version, ignore them.

     Type  'make help' for quick system creation options.
     The Makefile contains brief instructions on different